SlackinJack/localai-chat/README.md

 ## Current features:
 - Paste weblinks into the prompt and interact with just about any website that has text.
+- Transcribe YouTube videos and prompt on the content.
 - Read PDFs, DOCX, PPTX, or other files (as raw text), and prompt on the content.
-- Preliminal support for prompting on audio/video files.
+- Basic support for prompting on audio/video files.
 - Search duckduckgo based on generated search terms from your prompt, then answer your prompt based on what it found.
 (With sources!)
-- Autodetect, and change models on-the-fly
+- Auto-switch models on-the-fly
-- Text-streaming
+- Text-streaming for outputs
-- Reply to conversations, load previous conversations or make new ones
+- Reply to conversations, load previous conversations and continue them

 ## Current dependencies: